 Homer: SHUT UP!!
 HOMER SIMPSON!!

-This actually bites Homer in the butt.
-When Mr. Burns regains consciousness after being shot, all he can say is "Homer Simpson" over and over.
+- This actually bites Homer in the butt.
+When Mr. Burns regains consciousness after being shot, all he can say is "Homer Simpson" over and over, which initially leads people to believe Homer was the shooter.
 Though ironically, he still doesn't recognize Homer.

 Hawkeye: Sorry, that doesn't narrow it down much.